-This is one exhibition I don’t thing you should miss.
-“Leather Forever” an exhibition by French luxury design house Hermes will be open to the public at the Royal Academy Galleries.
-At this exhibition you will have an opportunity to sneak peak at some of the most iconic and historic pieces created by Hermes.
-The exhibition which is spread across 12 rooms manages to open the world of Hermes with a display of different types of leather handbags.
-So what if you can’t own these unaffordable piece, at least you can brag about ogling at them.
+This is one exhibition I don’t think you should miss.
+“Leather Forever,” an exhibition by French luxury design house Hermes will be open to the public at the Royal Academy Galleries.
+At this exhibition, you will have an opportunity to sneak peek at some of the most iconic and historic pieces created by Hermes.
+The exhibition, which is spread across 12 rooms, manages to open Hermes’ world with a display of different types of leather handbags.
+So what if you can’t own these unaffordable pieces?
+At least you can brag about ogling at them.
 On display will also be the Kelly handbag which was famously named after Princess Grace, and the Birkin handbag named after Jane Birkin.

 The saddle workshop which was how Hermes started back in Paris in the 19th century will be the end of the road display at this exhibition.